EnVision-Research/MotionInversion/README.md

 ## 📰 News

 * **[2024.03.31]** We have released the project page, arXiv paper, and training code.
+* **[2024.04.01]** We will soon release the configuration files, inference code, and motion embedding weights.
+Please stay tuned for updates!

 ## 🚧 Todo List
 * [x] Released code for the UNet3D model (ZeroScope, ModelScope).